 Tim said “I guess I can see using a partner to manage the everyday details for a startup on a shoestring.
 But for a business as big as yours, you ought to have an office manager.
 The extra hours Jim charges for as a designer can help pay for it.
 Also, you can lease out extra space in the new building for income.”
 They talked for a while longer, but that proved to be the key.
 Jim was willing to expand if he didn’t have to manage.

 Studies show that mediating a litigated case saves between $10,000 and $20,000, and months or years of disruptive and costly litigation.
-The United States government – a huge user of mediation – estimated that it saves about 90 hours of attorney time in each case.
+The United States government – a huge user of the mediation process and in giving legal advice – estimated that it saves about 90 hours of attorney time in each other case.

 Stages of mediation

-Mediators are taught that the five stages of mediation are:
+Mediators are taught that the five distinct stages of mediation are:

 2. Opening statement — Every mediator does an opening statement differently, but regardless of the details, the aim is to create optimism and set expectations.
 The mediator may talk about his or her experience, not boastfully but to build respect and a belief in the possibility of success.
 He or she will also discuss the process.
 Will the parties remain at the table or meet privately with the neutral?
 Or both?
 Are emotional outbursts frowned upon or accepted as part of the process?
 Will the mediator make recommendations or not?
 And so on.
 Familiarity with the process makes participants less fearful and more able to move forward.

-3. Communication — In the communication phase, the parties talk about what happened, it, what effect it has had on them, and how they feel about.
+3. Communication — In the communication phase, the parties talk about what happened, it, what effect it has had on them, and how they feel about it.
 Their counsel may also talk about evidence or legalities that make their case particularly strong, or the opponent’s case particularly weak.
 This phase is important because it helps highlight risk and evaluate the credibility and impact of witnesses.
-It also meets the human need to be heard, and presents the opportunity for the understanding and acknowledgement of others’ needs, feelings, and problems.
+It also meets the human need to be heard and presents the opportunity for the understanding and acknowledgment of others’ needs, feelings, and problems.
 Such understanding can make settlement easier.